yago-naga/yago3/README.md

     * Python 2.7
     * the Python module `requests` (you can use `pip install requests` to install this module)
     * a unix machine
-  * a machine with at least 256 GB of RAM
+  * a machine with at least 256 GB of RAM and 1 TB of disk space

 ### The YAGO configuration file